To enable, advance and advocate for excellence in music therapy on behalf of our members and the community. Download our

 The Australian Music Therapy Association was formed in 1975 by a small group of music therapists who recognised that for the profession to progress it needed to have a representative body which also accorded professional standards.

 From the vision of that small group was born the AMTA and what is now the Registered Music Therapist status.

 An RMT is a music therapist who has completed an accredited tertiary course in music therapy and who then maintains their skills through continuing professional development as approved by AMTA.
 Currently music therapy is a Masters qualification at the University of Melbourne (blended learning as well as traditional delivery), and University of Western Sydney (where it is allied with the Nordoff Robbins Centre).
 Typically a Masters student’s undergraduate degree is a Bachelor of Music, but other undergraduate qualifications are accepted if the individual’s musicianship is sufficiently high.

-The association currently has more than 700 members of which 545* are RMTs.
+The association currently has nearly 700 members, of which 583 are RMTs, which is 77% growth since 2006.
 This is a growing profession.

 The AMTA™ now: